MabelBlanco/HandwebberApi/README.md

 - You have to indicate the conexion string to mongodb.
 - You have to indicate the private JWT key.
+- You have to indicate the maximun image size files in megabytes: `MAX_FILES_SIZE_MB=5` (5 MB maximun).
+5MB is the default value if this variable is not set.
 - Default port for the application is 3000.
 If you want to change it, it's necessary to indicate the PORT environment variable, with the port to use.
 For example: `PORT=8000`.
   Run `npm run init`.